ASTRONOMICAL TIDE HEIGHT ALONG THE ITALIAN COASTS

 Abstract

-The tide is a periodic phenomenon of rising and falling sea levels caused by the gravitational attraction exerted by the Moon, the Sun, and other celestial bodies on the Earth's water masses, and secondarily by meteorological disturbances.
-Data from the National Tide Gauge Network (ISPRA) were used to characterize the amplitude of the astronomical component of the tidal signal along Italian coasts.
-As well known, astronomical tides vary significantly across the different Italian seas, reaching their maximum range in the Northern Adriatic and Venice Lagoon, being strongly influenced by the basin's configuration.
+The tide is a periodic phenomenon of rising and falling of the sea surface due to the gravitational attraction exerted by the Moon, the Sun and other celestial bodies on the masses of water present on Earth and secondarily also due to meteorological disturbances.
+Data from the National Mareographic Network (ISPRA) were used to characterize the amplitude of the astronomical component of the tide signal along the Italian coasts.
+As is well known, the astronomical tide presents profound differences in the different Italian seas, reaching its maximum excursion in the Northern Adriatic and in the Venice Lagoon, being also strongly influenced by the configuration of the basin.

 Description

-The tidal phenomenon involves the rising and lowering of sea levels due to the gravitational pull mainly exerted by the Moon and the Sun on the Earth's surface, and secondarily by meteorological phenomena.
-Two components can thus be distinguished: an astronomical, periodic, and predictable component, and a stochastic, meteorological component.
-The rising phase reaches its peak during the maximum elevation of sea levels, referred to as high tide (or crest), while the lowest phase is called low tide (or trough).
-The difference between high and low tide is known as tidal range or amplitude.
-Tidal ranges vary over time based on the relative positions of the Earth-Sun-Moon system and spatially according to morphological features such as sea floor depth, coast shape, and water mass area.
-Sea levels are recorded along Italian coasts by tide gauge stations, primarily located within ports and managed by ISPRA.
-Astronomical tides were calculated using 69 harmonic constants that account for periodicities strictly linked to astronomical phenomena and those induced by meteorological phenomena.
-As indicated in literature, for practical modeling applications, especially in the Northern Adriatic and Venice Lagoon, where the phenomenon is most intense, only the seven main harmonic constants may be used.
-Conversely, for purely knowledge-related purposes and scientific research, utilizing 69 harmonic constants across the Mediterranean is recommended.
+The tidal phenomenon is characterized by the rise and fall of sea level due to the gravitational attraction exerted mainly by the Moon and the Sun on the Earth's surface and, secondarily, by meteorological phenomena.
+Two components can therefore be distinguished, an astronomical, periodic and predictable one and a stochastic, meteorological component.
+The rising phase reaches its peak at the moment of maximum elevation of the sea level and is called high tide (or peak), while the minimum lowering phase is called low tide (or trough).
+The difference between high and low tide is called tidal range or amplitude.
+Tidal excursions vary in time depending on the relative position of the Earth-Sun-Moon system and in space, depending on morphological characteristics such as the depth of the seabed, the shape of the coasts and the surface of the water mass.
+Sea level is recorded along the Italian coasts by tide gauge stations, mainly located inside ports and managed by ISPRA.
+The astronomical tide was calculated using 69 harmonic constants, which take into account both the periodicities strictly linked to astronomical phenomena and the periodicities induced by meteorological phenomena.
+As known from the literature, for modeling application reasons only the 7 main harmonic constants can be used, especially in the Northern Adriatic and in the Venice Lagoon, where the phenomenon is more intense.
+Conversely, for strictly cognitive and scientific research reasons, the use of 69 harmonic constants throughout the Mediterranean is indicated.

 Purpose

-Monitoring and characterizing the astronomical tide component along Italian coasts can be particularly useful for identifying anomalies and extreme tidal phenomena relative to the natural condition of the sea, which varies at each measurement point.
+Monitoring and characterizing the astronomical tide component along the Italian coasts can be particularly useful for the purpose of identifying any anomalies and extreme tidal phenomena compared to the natural condition of the sea, which is different at each measurement point.

 Policy relevance and utility for users